Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

 #### DoH vs DNS-over-TLS

-The proposed specification for DoH [@I-D.ietf-doh-dns-over-https] includes a Privacy Considerations section which highlights some of the differences between HTTP and DNS.
+The proposed specification for DoH [@RFC8484] includes a Privacy Considerations section which highlights some of the differences between HTTP and DNS.
 As a deliberate design choice DoH inherits the privacy properties of the HTTPS stack and as a consequence introduces new privacy concerns when